Longford Park Cafe is now open 9.30am during the week and 10am on the weekend, closing 5pm every day.

 Dance Classes for children age 3+ to young adult.
 Ballet/disco and cheerleading-Sat

-Stretford Amateur Football Club meets on adjacent fields and uses Centre facilities.
+Stretford Amateur Football Club meets on adjacent fields.
 Sat/Sun mornings

 Stretford Pageant is an annual Rose Queen Carnival and takes place on the last weekend in June, Saturday the 26th.